divinit7/Stock_market_Price/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is how to install it.
 * Clone and open the jupyter notebook
   ```sh
   git clone https://github.com/divinit7/Stock_market_Price.git